sthoduka/at_work_central_factory_hub/README.md

                              libncursesw5-dev libyaml-cpp-dev libavahi-client-dev git \
                              libssl-dev libelf-dev mongodb-dev mongodb-clients \
                              mongodb libzmq3-dev

      (Note: Boost 1.54 is specified to avoid causing apt-get broken package problems with ROS.
 If you are using another version of Boost see Alternative Setup.)

-4. Clone the CFH repo
+3. Clone this repository:

         git clone https://github.com/rockin-robot-challenge/at_work_central_factory_hub.git

-5. Enter the CFH repo
+4. Build the Central Factory Hub:

         cd at_work_central_factory_hub

-7. Make the CFH project

         make

-8. Go to Configuration Section before running the CFH.
+5. Go to Configuration Section before running the CFH.

 ## Configuration